-Stool color is generally influenced by what you eat as well as by the amount of bile (a yellow-green fluid that helps digest fats) in the stool.
-As bile pigments travel through your gastrointestinal tract, they are chemically altered by enzymes changing the pigments from green to brown.
-The changes in the stool color don’t have to indicate some disorder.
-Consuming black licorice, lead, iron pills, bismuth medicines, or blueberries can also cause black stools.
-Beets and tomatoes can sometimes make stools appear reddish.
+Stool color is influenced by what you eat as well as by the amount of bile (a yellow-green fluid that helps digest fats) in the stool.
+As bile pigments travel through your gastrointestinal tract, enzymes chemically alter the pigments from green to brown.
+Changes in the color of your stool don’t have to indicate a disorder.
+For example, food can have a huge impact on the color of your stool: if you eat black licorice, iron pills, bismuth medicines, or blueberries, you may have black stools.
+Beets and tomatoes can influence stool color and cause it to appear reddish.

-A black stool usually means that the blood is coming from the upper part of the gastrointestinal tract.
-This includes the esophagus, stomach, or the first part of the small intestine.
-The reason that blood appears like tar is that it has been exposed to the body's digestive juices.
+A black stool usually means that blood is coming from the upper part of the gastrointestinal tract, which includes the esophagus, stomach, or the first section of the small intestine.
+The reason that blood appears like tar is that the body exposed it to digestive juices.

 - Esophageal varices

 - A tear in the esophagus from violent vomiting